keithnet/astroaction/README.md

-# Deploy Astro to GitHub Pages
+# Deploy Astro to Zip File

-This action for [Astro](https://github.com/withastro/astro) builds your static Astro project for [GitHub Pages](https://pages.github.com/).
+This action for [Astro](https://github.com/withastro/astro) builds your static Astro project and makes a zip file of the file.

-For more information, please see our complete deployment guide—[Deploy your Astro Site to GitHub Pages](https://docs.astro.build/en/guides/deploy/github/).

 ## Usage